SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/web_element.ja.md

 ## Get Element CSS Value

-Returns the CSS value of the specified element in the current browsing context.
+Retrieves the value of specified computed style property of an element in the current browsing context.

 {{< code-tab >}}
   {{< code-panel language="java" >}}